BGligorijevic/pac/README.md

 - Install Node JS (4.4+)
 - clone pac-front-end project in the same directory level as pac-back-end project, so that the folders are siblings.
 Use folder name "pac-front-end".
 - cd to pac-back-end/dev-infrastructure and run "vagrant up".
 This can last a couple of minutes.
-- run "mvn clean install"
+- cd to pac-back-end/voting and run "mvn clean install".
-- get some coffee
+- get some coffee.
-- the "voting-application.zip" is created under voting-application/target
+- the "voting-application.zip" is created under pac-back-end/voting/voting-application/target.

 Usage:
 In "voting-application.zip" there is a folder "docs" short tutorial on how to run the application.